 Grimek cautioned that a lifter should master the correct form of the six exercises described above before concerning himself with using heavy weights.
 Only after you can easily perform the upper number of repetitions in good style should you increase the weight used for a particular exercise.
 Grimek urged this practice because deep breathing, as required for chest expansion, is hampered if too much weight is used.
 Additionally, Grimek recommended this practice to help prevent shoulder injuries.

 Although John Grimek trained with a variety of bench angles to enlarge his chest, he was particularly fond of decline-bench exercises because he believed the descending position has a healthful effect upon the body.
-He explained,
+He elaborated,

 “The decline attitude is very beneficial to the body in general.
 During the entire day we either stand or sit and gravity naturally exerts its downward force on our organs.
 In this new position the organs are gently pushed back into their place and [this] relieves the strain from our upright position.
 Blood circulation is increased in this position without any added strain on the heart...
 Even the brain receives new and larger quantities of blood, clearing the ‘cobwebs’ for more efficient thinking.
 Yes, this exercising attitude has some unusual merits, but if you entertain any doubts, try it yourself and you be the judge.”